 Although this rule is meant to protect pedestrians and other drivers, it does make life more challenging for those who are facing a DUI or DWI in GA.

-An arrest for driving under the influence is a significant offense that can have serious effects on your life.
-But don’t worry– an experienced Marietta DUI lawyer like Holly Waltman can begin mounting your defense today.
+An arrest for drunk driving is a significant offense that can have serious effects on your life.
+But don’t worry– an experienced Marietta DUI defense attorney like Holly Waltman can begin mounting your defense today.
 Contact us to schedule a consultation.